Mike Ford Preview, Player Props: Mariners vs. Rays

 Mike Ford At The Plate

-- Looking at the 68 games he has played this season, he's hit a home run in 14 of them (20.6%), and in 7.5% of his trips to the plate.
+- In 20.3% of his games this season, he has hit a home run, and 7.4% of his trips to the dish.

-- Ford has driven in a run in 21 games this year (30.9%), including eight games with more than one RBI (11.8%).
+- In 22 games this season (31.9%), Ford has picked up an RBI, and in eight of those games (11.6%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.